-Commencing September 1, 2014, our indirect subsidiaries, Strategic Storage Property Management II, LLC and SS Growth Property Management, LLC (collectively the "Managed REITs Property Managers"), will receive fees for their services in managing the properties owned by the Managed REIT's pursuant to property management agreements to be entered into between the owner of the property and the applicable Managed REIT's Property Manager.
-The Managed REIT's Property Managers will receive a property management fee equal to 6% of the gross revenues from the properties plus reimbursement of the costs of managing the properties.
+Commencing September 1, 2014, our indirect subsidiaries, Strategic Storage Property Management II, LLC and SS Growth Property Management, LLC (collectively the "Managed REITs Property Managers"), are entitled to receive fees for their services in managing the properties owned by the Managed REITs pursuant to property management agreements entered into between the owner of the property and the applicable Managed REIT's Property Manager.
+The Managed REITs Property Managers will receive a property management fee equal to 6% of the gross revenues from the properties, generally subject to a monthly minimum of \$3,000 per property, plus reimbursement of the costs of managing the properties.
 Reimbursable costs and expenses include wages and salaries and other expenses of employees engaged in operating, managing and maintaining such properties.
+Pursuant to the property management agreements, we through our Operating Partnership employ the on-site staff for the Managed REITs' properties.
+For the year ended December 31, 2014 such payroll related costs totaled approximately \$0.1 million.

-In the event that the Managed REIT's Property Manager may be entitled to receive a separate market-based fee for such services.
-In addition, the Managed REIT's Property Manager will be entitled to a construction management fee equal to 5% of the cost of a related construction or capital improvement work project in excess of \$10,000 and an administration fee equal to \$0.50 a month for each insurance policy purchased by a customer at one of the Managed REITs' properties in connection with the tenant insurance program.
+In the event that a Managed REITs Property Manager assists with the development or redevelopment of a property owned by a Managed REIT, a Managed REITs Property Manager may be entitled to receive a separate market-based fee for such services.
+In addition, a Managed REITs Property Manager will be entitled to a construction management fee equal to 5% of the cost of a related construction or capital improvement work project in excess of \$10,000 and an administration fee equal to \$0.50 a month for each insurance policy purchased by a customer at one of the Managed REITs' properties in connection with the tenant insurance program.